 A Town or a Watchtower?

-The fortification on the hill known locally as Treska, or Trijeska as it appears on maps, lies close to the village of Jablanica, five kilometres southeast of Gornji Milanovac.
-It was built on a hard-to-reach, rocky elevation where the Jablanički Stream and the Grabovička River meet.
-Archaeological findings date its construction to the late 14th or early 15th century.
-While only the foundations remain today, it is believed that the fortress once served to control the routes leading from Rudnik to the east and south.
-According to some authors, these ruins may be the remnants of the medieval town of Nevade, mentioned in a charter by the Hungarian King Sigismund in 1411.
+The fortification situated on a hill, locally known as Treska or Trijeska, as indicated on maps, is located near the village of Jablanica, five kilometres southeast of Gornji Milanovac.
+It was constructed on a difficult-to-access, rocky elevation where the Jablanički Stream converges with the Grabovička River.
+Archaeological evidence suggests that its construction dates back to the late 14th or early 15th century.
+Although only the foundations remain today, it is believed that the fortress once played a crucial role in controlling the routes leading from Rudnik to the east and south.
+Some scholars propose that these ruins may be the remnants of the mediaeval town of Nevade, which was referenced in a charter by Hungarian King Sigismund in 1411.

 ABOVE: Map of the site